2019 Ayawaso West by-election: Violence

-Violence erupted in the area of the La-Bawaleshie polling station two hours after the election had started, though there was no death recorded there where casualties.
+Violence erupted in the area of the La-Bawaleshie polling station two hours after the election had started, though there was no death recorded there were casualties.
 Ningo-Prampram MP Sam George was assaulted and 18 people were wounded by gunshot.
-According to YEN.com, the perpetrators were masked men, and alleged to be National Security Operatives.
-YEN.com.
+According to YEN.com, the perpetrators were masked men and alleged to be National Security Operatives.

 Result

 Commission

-In February 2020, a 3-member commission was established by the GoG to investigate into the violence during the by-election.
+In February 2020, a 3-member commission was established by the GoG to investigate the violence during the by-election.
 It was claimed to be set-up by Mahamudu Bawumia with the permission of Nana Akufo-Addo.